Create your first Incremental Model

 The only thing to have in consideration while setting up the orchestration is that it has to be set as an incremental import!

-Common questions and answers for Incremental modelling
+Common questions and answers for Incremental modeling

-in my sql?
+in my SQL?

 is_incremental()

-in SQL model.
+in your SQL model.

-How do I do incremental ui modelling?
+How do I do incremental UI modeling?

 Answer: At the moment we do not do incremental modeling in UI model (only in SQL model), but we will implement it in the future.

-What if in a SQL Node, I trigger full import manually, but write is_incremental()
+What if, in a SQL Node, I trigger full import manually, but write is_incremental()

 in the query?